-Well, we’ve finally got them on something now!
-Or do we?
 Millennial spending patterns might imply that they are nothing but lazy bums, but a study on physical activity from Physical Activity Council suggests that they’re highly active.
-In this report, 42% of millennials participated in high-calorie-burning activities in 2017, while only 23.4% remained inactive.
+In this report, 42% of millennials participated in high-calorie-burning activities while only 23.4% remained inactive.
 Compare this to 33.7% of boomers and 28.1% of Gen Xers who report being inactive.
 Gen Z is the only generation that reports a lower inactivity level than millennials — 17.9%.

 Millennial buying power is increasing.
 While gyms can be expensive, the cost isn’t the reason this generation avoids them.
 What this young demographic seeks is a custom-tailored experience: yoga classes with a focus on spirituality and meditation, quick bursts of aggressively hyperactive crossfit, morning runs in quiet parks, or quick and simple at-home workouts that they can squeeze into busy schedules.
 The workout needs to have a purpose that goes beyond slimming down — it needs to be tailored to their personalities.

-11. Millennials spend about $20 a month on streaming services.
+Millennials spend about $54 a month on streaming services in 2023.

 Millennial travel spending has taken off in the last few years.
 Millennials are more likely to splurge on a luxurious vacation than members of other demographic groups.
 They prefer making bookings with travel agencies that have an app to go with their websites, but they are also the most likely to use traditional offline travel agencies compared to boomers (7%) and Generation X (6%).